 Preparing for this Trip

 We recommend that you get in top physical shape for the trip.
 It is very important that you realistically assess your physical condition with regard to the demands of this trip.
-The more well prepared you are for the activities on this trip, the more safe you will be, and the more you will enjoy yourself!
-Please engage in moderate aerobic activities (hiking, jogging, or cycling) for at least 30-45 minutes several times a week for 4-6 weeks before the trip.
+The more well-prepared you are for the activities on this trip, the safer you will be, and the more you will enjoy yourself!
+Please engage in moderate to challenging aerobic activities (hiking, jogging, or cycling) for at least 1-2 hours 4-5 times a week for 4-6 months before the trip.
+It is important that you get out on the trail for several months before your trip to get your hiking legs under you, as well as to break in your hiking boots (see more about hiking boots on page 24).
 If you live in a flat area, try to incorporate some stairs into your workout, or use a treadmill with varying incline capability.
 Consult your doctor before undertaking any new fitness programs.

 We encourage you to speak with your physician and one of our staff if you have any doubts regarding your physical match with this tour.

 As this trek is fully supported by the help of some local 4-legged friends, we need to urge those with any equine-related allergies to take caution when deciding if this trip is right for you.
 Your gear will be in constant contact with either support horses or trail mules, and in the event that you need emergency assistance, these animals will also be your transportation.

 The mountainous areas of Bhutan have pronounced rainy and dry seasons.
 The dry season lasts from October through May.
 Days tend to be warm with nighttime temperatures dropping significantly.
 Please be prepared for extremely vacillating weather in this environment.
 At any time of year, dressing in layers is a good strategy, so that you can shed or add clothing as the day heats and cools.